-We could all aim to do a few extra good deep meditations at home this month to get some control over these mad, mad times and set 2018 up in the way we’d like it to continue… how’s that for a new year’s resolution?
+We could all aim to do a few extra good deep meditations at home this month to get some control over these mad, mad times and set this new decade up in the way we’d like it to continue… how’s that for a new year’s resolution?

 And if you haven’t learned to meditate at all yet, now could be a really great time to start 😊

-(I wrote this article last year — and 2017 has proved to be an even weirder year in many ways!
+(I wrote this article three years ago — and 2017, 2018, and 2019 have all proved to be even weirder years in many ways!
 Retreat is very needed in our world if we have the chance to do some, holding the space for others.)

-If ever there was a good time to get some perspective and space from all the craziness, the beginning of 2017 would seem to be it.
+If ever there was a good time to get some perspective and space from all the craziness, the beginning of 2017 (and 2019 and 2020, ed) would seem to be it.
 Still four days of the strange 2016 to go, and the last two days alone have brought us the deaths of George Michael and Carrie Fisher (and just now her mother, Debbie Reynolds).
 Closer to home, this year, we lost Patti, Tessa, and Mimi.

 This is all skirting dangerously close now to the one-by-one steady dropping off of everyone in my generation.
 Soon, not a person I grew up with will be left.
 And it is certain that I am no longer going to die young.